ahmetozlu/color_recognition/README.md

   <img src="https://user-images.githubusercontent.com/22610163/34919478-f198beb8-f975-11e7-8c1c-0a552f7cd673.jpg" {width=25px height=250px}>
 </p>

 I decided to use bin number of histogram which has the peak value of pixel count for R, G and B as feature so I can get the dominant R, G and B values to create feature vectors for training.
-For example, the dominant R, G and B values of the red image which is given at Figure 8 is [254, 0, 2].
+For example, the dominant R, G and B values of the red image which is given at above is [254, 0, 2].

 I get the dominant R, G, B values by using Color Histogram for each training image then I labelled them because KNN classifier is a supervised learner and I deploy these feature vectors in the csv file.
 Thus, I create my training feature vector dataset.
 It can be found in the file which name’s is training_data.data under src folder.